 Other areas of counselling I deal with

-Our initial meeting can last for up to 1 hour and is free.
-The initial meeting is a chance for us to meet and discuss your anxiety.
+Our initial consultation lasts typically takes 30-40 minutes but can be up to an hour and is free.
+The consultation is a chance for us to meet and discuss how you're feeling.
 I will give you some information about how I work and you will have a chance to ask me any questions that you have.

-Fees for individual sessions are £40 for 60 minutes.
+Fees for individual sessions are £55 for a one-hour appointment.

 You can pay by cash at the start of each session or by bank transfer before each session.

-I'll invite you in to have a free initial meeting with me which, depending on availability, will usually be within a couple of days.
-This meeting can last up to an hour but normally only takes 30 minutes.
-During the meeting I'll take some basic admin information from you, explain my confidentiality and data protection policies, we'll discuss how you're feeling and I'll give you some information about how we might work to manage your anxiety.
+I'll invite you in to have a free initial consultation with me which will usually be within a week.
+This consultation lasts for up to an hour but is usually 30-40 minutes.
+During the consultation, we'll discuss how you're feeling, and I'll give you some information about how I work.

-You'll also have a chance to ask me any questions that you want and you can then decide if you'd like to work with me or not.
-If you're not sure if you want to work with me that's not a problem at all, I'm perfectly happy for you to take a few days to consider it.
-It's important that you work with the counsellor who feels right for you, if I'm not that counsellor then I'll be very happy to give you the details of some other people in this area who may be able to help you.
+You'll also have a chance to ask me any questions that you want, and you can then decide if you'd like to work with me or not.
+If you're not sure if you'd like to work with me, that's not a problem at all; I'm perfectly happy for you to take a few days to consider it.
+It's vital that you work with the counsellor who feels right for you, if I'm not that counsellor then I'll be pleased to give you the details of some other people in this area who may be able to help you.

-If you would like to work with me then we'll book our first appointment which will usually be within a week of us meeting.
+If you would like to work with me, then we'll book our first appointment which will usually be within a week of our meeting.